MicrosoftDocs/architecture-center/docs/data-guide/technology-choices/r-developers-guide.md

 ## Azure SQL Managed Instance

 [Azure SQL Managed Instance](https://azure.microsoft.com/services/azure-sql/sql-managed-instance/) is Microsoft's intelligent, scalable, cloud database service.
 It allows you to use the full power of SQL Server without any hassle of setting up the infrastructure.
-This includes [Machine Learning Services](https://docs.microsoft.com/azure/azure-sql/managed-instance/machine-learning-services-overview) which contains Microsoft Python and R packages for high-performance predictive analytics and machine learning.
+This includes [Machine Learning Services](https://docs.microsoft.com/azure/azure-sql/managed-instance/machine-learning-services-overview) which contains Microsoft R and Python packages for high-performance predictive analytics and machine learning.

-Machine Learning Services offers an embedded, predictive analytics and data science engine that can execute Python and R code within a SQL Server database.
-Instead of extracting data from the database and loading it into the Python/R environment, you load your Python/R code directly into the database and let it run right alongside the data.
-The relational data can be used in stored procedures, as T-SQL scripts containing Python/R statements, or as Python/R code containing T-SQL.
+Machine Learning Services offers an embedded, predictive analytics and data science engine that can execute R/Python code within a SQL Server database.
+Instead of extracting data from the database and loading it into the R/Python environment, you load your R/Python code directly into the database and let it run right alongside the data.
+The relational data can be used in stored procedures, as T-SQL scripts containing R/Python statements, or as R/Python code containing T-SQL.

 While Machine Learning Services has been part of on-premises SQL Server since 2016, it is relatively new to Azure SQL Managed Instance.